Your voice is under attack this session. Defeat Anti-IEA, Anti-Union Legislation

 Targets IEA

-The bill places an extraordinary number of restrictions on IEA members.
-County-level unions are excluded from the bill, effectively only targeting IEA members.
+The bill places an extraordinary number of restrictions on only IEA members.

 Limits worksite access